fluiddyn/fluidimage/doc/concepts_classes.rst

 - save file / load file
 - serialize and transfer by socket (maybe pyzmq?)

-The topologies and the waiting queues are defined in the packages :mod:`fluidimage.topologies` and :mod:`fluidimage.waiting_queues`.
+The topologies and the waiting queues are defined in the package :mod:`fluidimage.topologies`.